What you will do:

 What you need:

-- Basic understanding of FAA regulations pertaining to CFR Part 145 repair station Must provide tools
+Basic understanding of FAA regulations pertaining to FAR Part 145 repair station operations

-- Ability to twist, bend, stoop, kneel, squat, crawl & climb and sustain those positions for an extended period of time
+Ability to twist, bend, stoop, kneel, squat, crawl and climb and sustain those positions for an extended period of time

 AMES is an equal opportunity employer and that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran or disability status.